-The purpose of contract management is to ensure that the Council, and where applicable its clients, receive the goods, services or works provided to the required standards of quality and quantity as intended by the contract by:
+The purpose of contract management is to ensure that Council, and, where applicable, its clients, receive the goods, services or works provided to the required standards of quality and quantity as intended by the contract, through:

-- establishing a system monitoring and achieving the responsibilities and obligations of both parties' under the contract; - providing a means for the early recognition of issues and performance problems and the identification of solutions; and - adhering to Council's Risk Management Framework and adhering to relevant Occupational Health and Safety Contractor Compliance Procedures.
+- establishing a system for monitoring and achieving the responsibilities and obligations of both parties under the contract; - providing a means for the early recognition of issues and performance problems and the identification of solutions; and - adhering to Council's Risk Management Framework and relevant Occupational Health and Safety Contractor Compliance Procedures.

 All Council contracts are to include contract management requirements.
-Furthermore, contracts are to be proactively managed by the member of Council staff responsible for the delivery of the contracted goods, services or works to ensure the Council receives Value for Money.
+Furthermore, contracts are to be proactively managed by the member of Council staff responsible for the delivery of the contracted goods, services or works to ensure Council receives Value for Money.